jacobszmon/Git-Info-Pages/docs/09-Remote-Repositories/01-Adding-Configuring-a-GitHub-Remote.md

 GitHub is one of many Git version control remote repository services that you can use.

-Using GitHub will give you access to remote repositories.

-This allows for you to make changes to your repository from any machine as long as it is all linked to the same repository.
+Using a GitHub remote allows for you to make changes to your repository from any machine as long as it is all linked to the same repository.

 ## Table of Contents
 {: .no_toc }